Unsubscribe Movie Tops Box Office: Thanks, Gumption (And Money)

 It took five days over Zoom to make the movie, then a few weeks to edit it for distribution.
 That led into phase 2 of their plan.

 Like the filmmakers behind Zyzzyx Road, Tabach and Nilsson needed one theater to meet their goals.
 For a flat price, they rented the Westhampton Beach Performing Arts Center on Long Island and showed their movie.
 Even though they bought all the tickets for their screenings, they lost a little money on the deal.

 Nevertheless, their gumption paid off.
 After they convinced IMDB, which owns Box Office Mojo, that Unsubscribe was a real movie, they made the charts.
 In fact, they not only made the charts, they won them.
 For the rest of history, they can say that they had the number one movie once.
 For the whole day of June 10, 2020.

-And hey, as long as most theaters remain closed, you could pull off the same trick.
+And hey, as long as most theaters and box offices remain closed due to coronavirus, you could pull off the same trick.
 Currently, the number one movie in the nation is Followed, which is about a social media influencer who stays at a haunted hotel.
 Make something not about internet people and I’ll see it myself.

 Unsubscribe is now available for rental on Vimeo.
 The trailer and rental information are below.

 What are your thoughts?
 Let us know in the comments or on social media and not by crashing our work Slack or Zoom calls.